Ce11an/spacy-cleaner/CONTRIBUTING.md

 1. Add tests for the new changes
 1. Edit documentation if you have changed something significant
 1. Run `make codestyle` to format your changes.
-1. Run `make lint` to ensure that types, security and docstrings are okay.
+1. Run `make lint` to ensure that types and docstrings are okay.

 ## Other help